jgm/pandoc/doc/lua-filters.md

 `value`
 :   value to insert into the list

+### `pandoc.List:iter ([step])` {#pandoc.list:iter}

+Create an iterator over the list.
+The resulting function returns the next value each time it is called.

+Usage:

+    for item in List{1, 1, 2, 3, 5, 8}:iter() do
+      -- process item
+    end

+Parameters:

+`step`
+:   step width with which to step through the list.
+Negative step sizes
+    will cause the iterator to start from the end of the list.
+Defaults to 1. (integer)

+Returns:

+-   iterator (function)

 ### `pandoc.List:map (fn)` {#pandoc.list:map}

 Returns a copy of the current list by applying the given